 Bikes in Vietnam are everywhere but there are not many real touring motorcycles, mostly scooters.
-Most of touring bikes were imported products and 120% taxes make them at least two times more expensive than in your home countries.
+Most touring bikes were imported products and 120% taxes make them at least two times more expensive than in your home country.
 For example, a legally imported new Honda dirt bike CRF250 costs over 10,000$US in Vietnam while it costs 4,100$US in Thailand where this bike was manufactured.
 This means it could cost nearly as much as a new Honda CBR600RR in your home country!
-Therefore, most touring bikes in Vietnam are old and not cheap, except the unreliable Korean or Chinese copycats.
+Therefore, most touring bikes in Vietnam are old and not cheap, except for unreliable Korean or Chinese copycats.
 Many people don’t know about this until they arrive in Vietnam.
-If you had a motorcycle rental business in Vietnam, would you be willing to buy 10,000$US 250cc bikes and rent out around 30-40$US/day?
+If you had a motorcycle rental business in Vietnam, would you be willing to buy 10,000$US 250cc bikes and rent them out for around 30-40$US/day?
 Please be realistic, don’t try to be fussy or picky.

 Fuel is not cheap in Vietnam because of taxes.
 We pay more than in the US for fuel and the quality of fuel is better in big cities.
-Some filling stations, especially at roadsides usually short fill and even put in more ethanol or water!
-At the moment 1 litre of the standard A92 gasoline costs 18,580 – 18,950 VN Dongs (~82 – 84 cents).
-If you ride about 200km/day think about 3 – 6 $US/day depending on bikes.
+Some filling stations, especially on roadsides usually short-fill and even put in more ethanol or water!
+The fuel price is controlled by the government and is updated every 15 days.

 Motorcycle repair is cheap in Vietnam.
 There are generic Chinese parts and genuine parts.
-Most shops offer the cheaper ones and you never know when they break down.
+Most shops offer cheaper ones and you never know when they break down.
 Only a few mechanics know how to fix manual clutch touring bikes, most only do scooter repairs.
 When you are on your own, you are likely to pay more because you don’t speak Vietnamese (mechanics don’t speak English) and some dishonest shops may change parts or charge more.
-Therefore, it’s very important to know mechanic basics to avoid getting ripped off.
+Therefore, it’s very important to know the repair basics to avoid getting ripped off.
 If you just know how to ride motorbikes then you are not qualified for a self-guided trip!

 Hotel facilities in remote areas that most riders want to see are low standards and expensive because they don’t have enough business.
 In addition, they need to buy products from big cities or shops near them.
-People do both farm works and tourism in these areas for a living.
+People do both farm work and tourism in these areas for a living.
 A comfortable room cost is from 20$US to 30$US/night.
 There are not many luxury hotels in the mountains.
-Note that stars of hotels in Vietnam are not the same like in your home country.
+Note that the stars of hotels in Vietnam are not the same as in your home country.
 It’s different here and standards are lower, remember you are riding in a developing country!

 Local people in the countryside don’t speak much English.
 It’s hard to communicate or understand their customs, traditions, and culture.
-An English speaking unlicensed local guide costs about 25$US/day while a good licensed tour guide costs between 50 and 70$US/day depending on the number of riders in your group.
+An English-speaking unlicensed local guide costs about 25$US/day while a good licensed tour guide costs between 50 and 70$US/day depending on the number of riders in your group.
 Note that our guides are professional bikers and speak excellent English, not easy riders or motorbike taxi drivers!

-Just contact us with your inquiry and questions about motorbike tours prices in Vietnam and we will get back to you with more details of Vietnam motorbike tours prices or any information you need.
+Just contact us with your inquiry and questions about motorbike tours prices in Vietnam and we will get back to you with more details or any information you need.